Students

 Hosting department and work location: Women+ and Children’s Health Sciences

 Erica completed her BSc in Health Studies at the University of Waterloo.
 She was first exposed to clinical research while completing co-op work terms at Sunnybrook Hospital and The Hospital for Sick Children in Toronto, Ontario.
 Through these experiences Erica discovered her keen interest in epidemiology and working with children and youth.
 In her final year of undergraduate studies, Erica led an investigation exploring community level marginalization and emergency department (ED) wait times.
 Interested in growing her research skills, Erica remained at the University of Waterloo where she spent her MSc exploring discrepancies on mental health assessments between parent proxy-report and youth self-report.
 With the desire to leverage these experiences, Erica will be completing her doctoral studies under the supervision of Dr. Quynh Doan at BC Children’s Hospital.
-Using machine learning methods, Erica’s PhD project will endeavour to predict, based on past healthcare encounters, patient workload in a pediatric ED.
-It is her hope this project will improve patient safety, satisfaction, and ED efficiency by supporting task allocation in the ED.
+Using simulation models, Erica’s PhD project will endeavour to design, and forecast the efficacy of, a program to reduce overcrowding in the pediatric emergency department.
+It is her hope this project will improve patient safety, satisfaction, and ED efficiency.
 Outside of her studies Erica enjoys yoga, running, and any adventure that includes ice cream.

 | top |